No-one doubts the quantity of information on the internet. What about its quality?

 While the modern Internet might be chock-a-block with information, it’s light on knowledge.
-It is not always the place to seek wisdom.
+It is rarely the place to seek wisdom.

-Let’s face it, how many dead bodies would you walk over to unearth the lyrics of ‘Spice Up Your Life’?
+Let’s face it, how many dead bodies would you walk over to unearth song lyrics or celebrity gossip?

 Thin on knowledge